walchko/font-linux/README.md

 	git add assets .fontcustom-manifest.json

 ## To Do
- - npm, jsfiddle icons isn't right
+ - npm and jsfiddle icons aren't right